Consider this: millions and millions of companies try to stand out among their competitors – very few of them actually succeed.

 The idea here is that by correctly identifying the actress, the trailer gains so much more credit from the audience.

 The same can be said of a company’s color schemes and logos.
-These visual indicators require recognizability, not just so customers understand that a product or ad is from your specific business, but because it promotes the positive aspects of the company’s brand identity.
+These visual indicators require brand recognition, not just so customers understand that a product or ad is from your specific business, but because it promotes the positive aspects of a company.

 The logo is usually on all things related to a company, making it extremely important.
 Customers see a specific logo and feel certain emotions, positive or negative.
 These lead them to make decisions whether to continue with a company or go elsewhere.